The Quiet Thread

 Click here for our knit and crochet patterns inspired by our meadow.

-Gunnhild, our first project inspired by a flower meadow.
-Designed in 2012.
+Gunnhild, our very first project inspired by a flower meadow, designed in 2012.
+Click the photo for the pattern.
+Photo: Ragnar Hartvig © ARNE & CARLOS